 This idea of charging for access or movement of money is standard practice.
 From maintaining your account to executing trades, there’s almost always a cost attached.
 And if you’re not watching closely, those small fees can quickly compound.

-However, you should know that there are ways to cut those costs without stepping out of the market.
-But before we get to strategies that help you protect your capital, it’s important to understand the typical fees that you will encounter as a trader, because you can’t reduce what you don’t see.
+Before exploring ways to protect your capital, it’s important to understand the typical fees you’ll encounter as a trader, because you can’t reduce what you don’t see.

-Brokerage fees are a standard charge you’ll encounter when working with financial institutions, whether it's a stockbroker, an online trading platform, or even a real estate firm managing investment services.
+Brokerage fees are a standard charge when working with financial institutions, whether it's a stockbroker, an online trading platform, or a real estate firm managing investment services.
 These fees are typically billed on an annual basis and cover the cost of maintaining your account, accessing trading platforms, or receiving research and market analysis.

 Sometimes, these fees also apply if your account sits idle for too long.
 Whether based on a percentage of your total holdings or issued as a flat fee, they’re often deducted regardless of how active you are.
 Sometimes, like in the FOREX trading world, these fees are out in the open as inactivity fees, but in some cases, they could be buried in brokerage fees.